danielaparker/jsoncons/README.md

 The jsoncons implementation of the Grisu3 algorithm for printing floating-point numbers follows Florian Loitsch's MIT licensed [grisu3_59_56 implementation](http://florian.loitsch.com/publications), with minor modifications.

-The implementation of the macro `JSONCONS_MEMEBER_TRAITS_DECL` draws on a similar macro in [ThorsSerializer](https://github.com/Loki-Astari/ThorsSerializer)
+The implementation of the macro `JSONCONS_MEMBER_TRAITS_DECL` draws on a similar macro in [ThorsSerializer](https://github.com/Loki-Astari/ThorsSerializer)

 Special thanks to our [contributors](https://github.com/danielaparker/jsoncons/blob/master/acknowledgements.md)